 At first the factories would compete on price - they soon discovered that was a race to bankruptcy.
 Then quality became the competitive motivation - whoever could deliver the best quality at the best price won.
 It didn't take long for the playing field to level again.
 Service soon equaled out as businesses competed for clients.

 Design became the new differentiator.
 Every company hired Industrial and Graphic Designers to differentiate their product from their competitors.
 Soon the competition was so fierce, between local manufacturers, they led the world in product design.

 You can also use design to help differentiate your business against your competitors.
 You will still need to work on Price, Quality and Service – design is the extra, intangible quality that can give you the edge.

 Your brand is much more than just a logo – your brand includes colour, typography, layout and both visual language and written language.

 When your brand is focused you can portray quality (high or low), status, price, service and more.
 When applied consistently – across all mediums e.g. website, brochures, etc. – your brand portrays consistency.
 Conversely if you have some content with old logos, different brochures from different decades your brand shouts a lack of caring and consistency.

 Remember – if you business targets low cost high volume customers then “high design” can actually discourage your potential customers the same way a cheap brand will detract from a high quality product.

-Mike’s background in design means Mike and his team can implement your website from the ground up.
-We can use your style manual to make your site fit with your other collateral, or work with your designer (yes, we play well with others).
+Mike’s background in design means Mike and his team of website designers can implement your website from the ground up.
+We can use your style manual to make your site fit with your other collateral, or work with your website designer (yes, we play well with others).

 We offer two standard Website Design packages a 9 week programme or a 12 week design programme, or we can tailor a package for your needs.